ninichang/cartogram-web/doc/setup-ubuntu.md

 # Setting Up the Web Application on Mac OS X

-This setup guide will help you get the go-cart web application up and running on Max OS X. This guide assumes that you already have Homebrew installed.
+This setup guide will help you get the go-cart web application up and running on Ubuntu.

 ## Installing and Configuring Prerequisites

 First, you need to install some third-party software dependencies.
 Open a new terminal window, and run the following command:

-    $ brew install python3 postgresql
+    $ sudo apt-get install python3 postgresql

 Now you'll need to install virtualenv, a tool that makes it easy to manage dependencies for Python projects: